aclandmark/pcb_111000_projects/README.md

 Introducing PCB111000 projects

 This repository contains sample projects for PCB111000.
-They are designed to illustrate the following features C.
+They are designed to illustrate the following features of C.

 	Simple C programs designed to drive a dual led or the display.
 	The operation and uses of the basic logic gates.